basic-produce/project/index.md

 ## Context
 Visualization!

 It's fun.
-Think of it as your first baby step before you start sprinting through the playground of simpler things, like:
+Think of it as your first baby step before you start sprinting through the playground of things, like:

 "Making financial and operational decisions based on crystal-gazing into future trends and the mystical dance of data patterns."

-I don't make business decisions, I assume it is easier than data visualization...right?

 Joke aside.

-I do know everybody has their expertise and problems and I gladly help the life of guys struggling to drive the company a little bit easier.
+Everybody has their expertise and problems, and viusalization helps the life of guys struggling to drive the company a little bit easier.

 By transforming data into visuals that are easy on the eyes.

-This is one of the projects I've tackled when I clocked time at an e-commerce gig where our battlefield was the US market, hustling products on Amazon.
+This is one of the projects I've tackled when I clocked time at an e-commerce firm where our battlefield was the US market, hustling products on Amazon.

 ### Resource:
 pbix file: [pbix file](https://github.com/thong-pm/Data_Port/blob/45b2e9193cb5df68c06d621bad574048690db11f/PowerBI/1.%20Cashflow%20forecast%20tracking/Business%20Forecast%20Tracking.pbix)